tarantool/cartridge-cli/examples/getting-started-app/README.md

 Copy `instances.yml` from the example repository to the root of your project repository, it is an example of cluster configuration file (5 instances);

 We are almost there.
-We only need to two things.
+We only need to do two things.
 First, list the new roles in the `init.lua` file that you'll find in the project root:

 ```lua